Tsegaye Degineh

 In June 2021, he was awarded the Federal Cross of Merit on Ribbon of the Federal Republic of Germany by the Federal President Frank-Walter Steinmeier.
 It was awarded to him for his commitment to the people of Germany, Ethiopia and Africa, linked to the goal of development, peace, fairness, education and the transfer of values through sport as well.
+He was also honoured with the Ethiopian Good Person Recognation of the Year (Ye Begosew Award) in September 2023.